sinankalkan/CENG501-Spring2021/project_AltunKara/readme.md

 ## 3.3.
 Results

 We did not see the results.
-However, We implemented the first part of the network(unet_denemeler).
-When We trained and test it, We saw that there was noise inside the predicted segmentation images inside the lesions and overflows in the segmentation.
+However, we implemented the first part of the network(unet_denemeler).
+When we trained and test it, we saw that there was noise inside the predicted segmentation images inside the lesions and overflows in the segmentation.
 The first problem may have arisen from my mistake of using a polygon.
-So, We added noise to the polygon part of the map via boundary preserving block map training.
+So, we added noise to the polygon part of the map via boundary preserving block map training.
 The second problem may have come from a lack of SBE that optimizes to catch the boundaries.

 # 4. Conclusion